freight-trust/besu-tx/operator-sdk/website/content/en/docs/building-operators/ansible/reference/advanced_options.md

       description: Memcached is the Schema for the memcacheds API
       properties:
         apiVersion:
+          description:
-          description: 'APIVersion defines the versioned schema of this representation of an object.
+            "APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources'
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources"
           type: string
         kind:
+          description:
-          description: 'Kind is a string value representing the REST resource this object represents.
+            "Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds'
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds"
           type: string
         metadata:
           type: object